jeffreymeng/gitRepoCrawler/README.md

 A simple Javascript github repo crawler that traverses the github repo contents API.

 ### Installation
-You can grab a copy of the latest version from the [releases page](https://github.com/jeffreymeng/gitRepoCrawler/releases), or use a cdn:
+You can grab a copy of the `github-repo-crawler.js` from the [releases page](https://github.com/jeffreymeng/gitRepoCrawler/releases), or use a cdn:
 ```html
 <script src="https://cdn.jsdelivr.net/gh/jeffreymeng/gitRepoCrawler@1.0.0/github-repo-crawler.min.js"></script>
 ```
-### Usage Examples

 ### Documentation